josh-collinsworth/sveltekit-blog-starter/README.md

 ### RSS

 This starter also includes a basic RSS feed.
 It's very minimal, so you may want to tweak it depending on your XML feed needs, but it _does_ work out of the box.
-That said: you'll want to update its details as directed in `src/routes/rss.xml.js`, to get your site's unique info correct.
+That said: you'll want to update the details in `package.json`, to get your site's unique info correct.

 ## Sass